squinkylabs/SquinkyVCV/docs/sq.md

 Undo / Redo

+There is a single track, and it is monophonic.

 ## What doesn't work.

 There are obviously many missing features (start/stop, advanced editing).
 There is no mouse interface.
-It looks horrible.
-There is no screen area top or bottom like you might expect to show where you are and what your are doing.
+It looks pretty rough.

 Note editor things that don't work: